Zellers: 2013–2020: Liquidator

-2021–present: Pop-up shop and relaunch
+2021–2025: Hudson's Bay store-within-a-store relaunch

-In late August 2021, HBC relaunched the Zellers brand as a pop-up shop within a Hudson's Bay department store located at the Burlington Centre mall in Ontario.
-Essentially a store-within-a-store concept, it sports hanging Zellers logo banners, the classic red and white painted walls color scheme, and red floor lines to mark off one small section within the Hudsons Bay store.
-While offering a limited selection of goods, including Canada-branded apparel, bedding, housewares and toys, it mainly is intended to invoke a "fun and nostalgic experience" according to HBC.
-If proved successful, more locations could potentially use this concept in the future.

-Subsequent reporting by trade publication Retail Insider indicates the pop-up location may have been prompted by trademark filings by an unrelated group that has opened two stores under the Zellers (as well as Kmart Canada) brands, after HBC allowed a trademark on the Zellers logo to expire in 2020; HBC is suing the group to prevent what it alleges to be unauthorized use of a brand that it still controls.

-A year after the pop-up shop opened, HBC announced Zellers will be returning both as an e-commerce website and physical space within select Hudson Bay stores across Canada in early 2023.
-However retail analysts believe the re-introduction of Zellers is primarily due to HBC's lawsuit over protection of its trademark, using this as a demonstration of ownership of the brand, and doubts any successful expansion or revitalization of the former chain.
+In September 2021, as a pilot project, HBC relaunched the Zellers brand as a pop-up shop within a Hudson's Bay department store at the Burlington Centre mall in Ontario.
+Essentially a store-within-a-store concept, it sported hanging Zellers logo banners, the classic red-and-white painted walls colour scheme, and red floor lines to mark off one small section within the Hudson's Bay store.
+While offering a limited selection of goods, including Canada-branded apparel, bedding, housewares and toys, it mainly was intended to invoke a "fun and nostalgic experience" according to HBC.
+At the time, HBC stated more Hudson's Bay locations may use the concept in the future.
+Subsequent reporting by trade publication Retail Insider indicated the pop-up location may have been prompted by trademark filings by an unrelated group that had opened two stores under the Zellers (as well as Kmart Canada) brands after HBC allowed a trademark on the Zellers logo to expire in 2020; HBC sued the group to prevent what it alleged to be unauthorized use of a brand that it still controlled.
+Some retail analysts believed the re-introduction of Zellers was primarily due to HBC's lawsuit over protection of its trademark, using it as a demonstration of ownership of the brand, and doubted any successful expansion or revitalization of the former chain.

+In March 2023, HBC formally brought back the Zellers brand as an e-commerce website and physical space within 12 select Hudson's Bay stores in Ontario and Alberta.
+By April 2023, there were 25 Hudson's Bay stores across Canada with a Zellers-themed section.
+After another wave of openings in August, it was announced in September 2023 that the totality of Hudson's Bay locations would have Zellers spaces by the end of the month.
+The Zellers shops ranged in size from 1000 to 10000 sqft, with the first 25 locations being typically larger than the ones that opened later in the year.

+Customers were disappointed by the revival.
+Unlike the former Zeller discount stores, pricing was found to be overly expensive, and the experience dissimilar, with the small sections in most stores nearly indistinguishable from the rest of Hudson's Bay shopping spaces.
+Additionally, there were no dedicated or uniformed Zellers staff in-store, nor a return of the indoor restaurants, making the overall experience feel no different than shopping at a Hudson Bay store.

+In March 2025, HBC filed for bankruptcy and began a liquidation and closure of most of its stores.
+On June 1, 2025, all HBC stores ceased retail operations and permanently closed.
+Most of HBC's intellectual properties were acquired by Canadian Tire.
+However, that deal did not include Zellers.